 The major reason why this feature was introduced was to prevent smartphones from being stolen.
 But there can be several genuine reasons why you want to bypass Android factory reset protection feature.

 You might have bought a secondhand device, and the owner did not give the required information to unlock factory reset protection.
 You can also be the victim of online fraud and now stuck with a device that is useless without unlocking factory reset protection.

-Unlike Apple iCloud activation, the Google Android Factory Reset Protection feature has a glitch that allows you to bypass Android factory reset protection in some of the Android phones including Samsung, ZTE, LG and some Chinese local branded devices.
-If you are stuck with one of such devices, try this workaround, and you might successfully bypass Android factory reset protection.
+Unlike Apple iCloud activation, the Google Android Factory Reset Protection feature has a glitch that allows you to bypass Android factory reset protection in some of the Android phones including Samsung, ZTE, LG, Xiaomi, HTC, Lenovo etc. If you are stuck with one of such devices, try this workaround, and you might successfully bypass Android factory reset protection.

 Before we proceed with how to bypass Android factory reset protection, let us see what allows you to bypass this protection feature in Android phone.